What is Braille Institute?

 How do I register for programs at Braille Institute?

 Review the class schedules at the center of your choice (see above question and links)

 Contact the center and set up an appointment to meet with the regional registrar to review your application in person or over the phone or call 1-800-BRAILLE (272-4553) Monday – Friday, 8:30 AM – 5:00 PM PT to arrange an appointment.

 My doctor told me to contact you.
 How do I get started?

 It is easy to start your journey with Braille Institute.

-To schedule a Low Vision Consultation or to talk with someone about programs that may help you, we invite you to call the center closest to you as ask to talk with a Low Vision Consultant or Registrar.
+Obtain a completed Doctor Referral Form from an ophthalmologist, optometrist or health care provider and we will schedule a Low Vision Consultation.
+You’ll also meet with a student advisor who can speak about programs and classes that may help you.
+We invite you to call the center closest to you as ask to talk with a Low Vision Consultant or Registrar.

 How do I refer a client/patron?

-A physician referral is helpful, but not mandatory to begin receiving Braille Institute services.
+A doctor referral is mandatory to begin receiving Braille Institute services.